 What about medical care if you developed severe COVID-19 symptoms?
 If you’re on holiday and you fall sick, will your insurer still cover your costs?

 Many insurers are varying their terms of cover with the home and foreign government advice.
-We’ve seen some policies only cover trips that were booked before or after the advice not to travel was issued.
-Even if your trip is way in the future, if you booked it when government advice was not to travel, your insurer still may not cover you.
-Please don’t get caught out; it could be very costly.
+Don’t get caught out, it could be very costly.
 If you can’t find the relevant information, contact the insurer for clarification.
-Ask them to show you where they’ve written the new policy variation – screen-shot it.

 Can the local medical system cope if you needed it?